elierotenberg/nexus-flux/README.md

 If you think of a communication channel where Flux would be relevant, you can implement your own adapter.

-The WebWorkerAdapter source should provide helpful guidance for doing so.
+The LocalAdapter and WebworkerAdapter sources should provide helpful guidance for doing so.